How to train your campaign volunteers

 Make your training session interactive.
 Ask people to stand up or help a volunteer when faced with a difficult situation.
 Keep it fun and provide refreshments.
 If you plan on providing training before each shift then keep it brief, at the most an hour.

-Debrief your phone banking and canvassing volunteers
+Debrief your phone banking and canvassing campaign volunteers

 After the shift is completed, gather your volunteers and ask them to share their experience.
 This will help in keeping your volunteers motivated and will help you resolve any campaign-related issues.
 These debriefs will help you handle situations before they go out of hand.